-FAQs about making a New Jersey Medical Power of Attorney
+What is a New Jersey Medical Power of Attorney?

 The individual granting permission is called the "principal," while the individuals or entities gaining authority are known as the "agents."
 Designed for New Jersey residents, this Power of Attorney for health care can be used in Bergen County, Middlesex County, Essex County, and in all other regions in the state.
 All New Jersey Medical PoA forms from Rocket Lawyer can be edited to address your unique scenario.
 This legal document provides confirmation to healthcare institutions and other parties that your selected agent is legally allowed to make choices for you when you are not able.